Pachacamac: Outside influences

 The Huari (c.
 600–800 CE) reconstructed the city, probably using it as an administrative center.
 A number of Huari-influenced designs appear on the structures and on the ceramics and textiles found in the cemeteries of this period.
 After the collapse of the Huari empire, Pachacamac continued to grow as a religious center.
 The majority of the common architecture and temples were built during this later stage (c.
 800–1450 CE).

+The Ychsma maintained sophisticated, long-distance economic connections that extended far beyond the coastal region.
+Ancient DNA and stable isotope analyses of the feather ornaments recovered from elite tombs have revealed that the Ychsma acquired live, wild-caught macaws and Amazon parrots directly from the Amazon basin.
+These exotic birds were transported across the Andes and kept alive on the arid coast, evidencing a vast trans-Andean trade network that operated through direct routes or northern intermediaries, such as the Chimú, long before the Inca empire integrated the region.

 The Inca Empire invaded Pachacamac and took over the site around 1470.
 For the Inca, Pachacamac was extremely important to religion as well as an important administration center.
 When the Inca started their conquest, they had their own creation god, Viracocha.
 However, out of respect for the religion of their conquered people, the Inca entered Pacha Kamaq into their religion, but Pacha Kamaq and Viracocha were not equals, Viracocha was believed to be more powerful.
 Still, Pachacamac was allowed an unusual amount of independence from the Inca Empire.

 By the time the Tawantinsuyu (Inca Empire) invaded the area, the valleys of the Rímac and Lurín had a small state which the people called Ichma.
 They used Pachacamac primarily as a religious site for the veneration of Pacha Kamaq, the creator god.
 The Ichma joined the Incan Empire along with Pachacamac.
 The Inca maintained the site as a religious shrine and allowed the Pachacamac priests to continue functioning independently of the Inca priesthood.
 This included the oracle, whom the Inca presumably consulted.
 The Inca built five additional buildings, including a temple to the sun on the main square.

 Archaeologists believe pilgrims may have played a part in life at Pachacamac for a couple of thousand years before the Inca claimed the site as part of their empire.